-Action: Increase the value of the Set maximum number of servers and/or Maximum parameter for the Clients per server limit in the WS Server section of the daemon configuration.
+Action: Increase the value of the Set maximum number of servers and/or Maximum parameter for the Clients per server limit in the Workspace Server Mode tab.

-See Also: "Server Mode" on page C-11.
+See Also: "Server Mode" on page B-11.

 C023: Call made to unregistered module %d.